 The main advantage with this is that potential returns may be greater than if money is simply held on deposit.
 However due to volatility associated with any investing, any portfolio created, would normally be still be heavily weighted in favour of low to medium risk investments to try and reduce the risk of capital falling due to adverse market conditions.
 Nevertheless any income produced will not be guaranteed and can reduce and certainly will not increase each year (unlike the care fees).

 You may, therefore, decide that securing your own or a parent or relative’s care, is more important.
 If so then investing may not be right or at least should be only considered for any balance of money after first ensuring paying for care has been secured possibly by buying a care fees annuity.

 The value of investments and the income they produce can fall as well as rise .You may get back less than you invested.

-These care fees plans can be purchased to either pay for care at home or for paying care home fees.
-They are also portable so it doesn’t matter if you take out one whilst receiving care at home, should you need to move into a care home or move from a residential care home to a nursing home, the annuity moves with you, but may need topping up to meet more expensive care.
-The main issue with these types of plans are that because the provider calculates how much you need to pay by how long they feel they will need to pay for, based on medical details, should the period of care required turn out to be shorter, you will lose some money.
-This risk, can however, be minimised if you pay a little extra for some limited decreasing capital protection.
-Under such protection the annuity providers will make a refund of any difference between the amount of the premium you selected to protect and the amount they have paid out in fees by the time of death.
+The main issue with these types of plans is that should the period of care turn out to be shorter, than the life insurer calculated you will lose some money.
+This risk, can however be minimised to some extent by electing to pay a little extra to provide for decreasing capital protection.
+Under such protection the annuity providers will make a refund of any difference between the amount of the premium you selected to protect (25%, 50% or 75%) and the amount they have paid out in fees by the time of death.